NunoSempere/clarivoyance/list/index.md

 - ★ What will be the average salary of someone working on information security at a top lab in 2025/2030/2035/2040?

-- ★★ By 2025/2030/2035/2040 what proportion of top labs will store the weights for their models only on air-gapped systems?
+- ★★ By 2025/2030/2035/2040 what proportion of top labs will store the weights for their models only on air-gaped systems?

 - ★★ What is the chance that by end of 2024/2026/2030/2040 someone working in a top lab will be discovered to be a spy, looking to steal company secrets?